 We are so appreciative for our staff who come every day who have dedicated their working lives to caring for others, even in times of COVID.
 Thank you also to our residents, families, and communities for your continued support as we navigate this uncharted territory.

-Preventing the transmission of COVID to your loved ones remains our top priority.
-Our staff remains dedicated to the health and safety of our residents and your loved ones.
+Our team remains dedicated to caring for your loved ones.
 Please do not hesitate to reach out to Daren Rife at 218-546-2306 or Sheila Miller at 218-545-2019 with any questions.

 Sheila Miller, BSN, RN PHN